oneeve8/kobble-data/content/videonarrativehowto.md

 I will show you how, and if you forget, simply refer back to the instructions in our Markdown notes file.

-For an image, simply use an exclamation point before a set of brackets containing the video name, followed by parenthesis containing the image link.
+For an image, simply use an exclamation point before a set of brackets containing an image name that you designate, followed by parenthesis containing the image link.

-For a video, simply use an @ at symbol before a set of brackets containing the video name, followed by parenthesis containing the video embed link.
-Make sure you are using the embed link
+For a video, simply use an @ at symbol before a set of brackets containing the video name that you desig, followed by parenthesis containing the video embed link.
+Make sure you are using the embed link.

 Folder
 Link
 Channel Group